 What is a Trust Bank?

 A trust bank is an organization that allows its customers to transact with each other through contracts known as trusts.
-The bank acts as a trustee in such transactions and transfers assets from one customer (known as the settlor) to another (known as the beneficiary) according to the terms of the trust agreement.
+The bank acts as a trustee in such transactions and transfers assets from one customer/client (known as the settlor) to another (known as the beneficiary) according to the terms of the trust agreement.

 - A trust bank allows its customers to transact with each other through contracts known as trusts.